Attorney for Election Crimes and Voter Fraud Offenses

 Top criminal defense lawyers, such as those with LEWIS & DICKSTEIN, P.L.L.C., employ tailored strategies when defending clients accused of specific election law crimes, such as interference with an election worker, tampering with a ballot box, or falsifying election records.
 First, they meticulously review the evidence related to the alleged interference or tampering, seeking procedural flaws or inconsistencies.
 This scrutiny can involve examining surveillance footage, scrutinizing the chain of custody for ballots, and evaluating the testimony of election officials and witnesses.

 In all these scenarios, discrediting the reliability of key witnesses is a common tactic.
 The defense might highlight potential biases or inconsistencies in the testimonies of election workers or other witnesses.
 Finally, if the evidence against the client is strong, negotiating a plea deal might be the most pragmatic approach, aiming to reduce potential penalties or charges in exchange for a guilty plea.
-This is especially relevant in complex election law cases where the full context and intent behind actions can be pivotal.
+Discrediting witnesses is especially relevant in complex election law cases where the full context and intent behind actions can be pivotal.

 Michigan Criminal Defense Attorney